Skip to main content

 • Requires that nondairy beverages offered as fluid milk substitutes be nutritionally equivalent to fluid milk and provide specific levels of calcium, protein, vitamins A and D, magnesium, phosphorus, potassium, riboflavin, and vitamin B-12.

-• Allows SFAs to accept a written statement from a parent/guardian or from a state licensed healthcare professional for a fluid milk substitution.
+• Allows SFAs to accept a written statement from a parent/guardian, an RD, or from a state licensed healthcare professional for a fluid milk substitution.

-• The California Department of Education (CDE) permits the following state licensed healthcare professionals to complete and sign a written medical statement for a disability: licensed physicians, physician assistants, or nurse practitioners.
+• Permits an RD and the following state licensed healthcare professionals to complete and sign a written medical statement for a disability: licensed physicians, physician assistants, or nurse practitioners.

 • Continues to make SFAs responsible for substitution expenses that exceed the federal reimbursement.